-While any type of steak can be used for reverse searing, I think flank steak is a great way to go.
+While any type of steak can be used for reverse searing, I think flank steak is the best beef cut for the job.

 Flank is a tough and lean cut of beef, which makes it better suited to medium or well done.
 Reverse searing is a method that cooks the steak all the way through, so it stands to reason that flank is a better type of beef to use.
 For this reason, it’s why Bavette steak is also good using this method.

 What oil can I use to reverse sear steak?

 There’s no need to use any oil while smoking it, but when you sear it you can apply a little bit of vegetable or olive oil to the grill grate surface.

 If you are pan searing your flank, I recommend using either olive oil or ghee.
 Use quite a liberal amount and allow the steaks to cook in the fat or butter for a minute on each side.